rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Puppet

 * Ruby won out over Python and Perl.
-* The autoloader is the frequently cited reason.
+* The autoloader is the<br />frequently cited reason.